Olateju Adesida | Artistic Director

 Ayo is an actress and a youth program coordinator for FATE.
 Her passion to connect African and non-African youths to various African stories and culture is observed in her work as an actor and a coordinator.
 She also teaches Yoruba language – one of the many African languages – to children and adults.
 She enjoys reading, telling stories, singing, and most especially dancing.
 When she is not busy acting or teaching, she spends time at the beach and attends art and musical events in Chicago.

 Philister is a writer and director with an MFA in Writing for the Screen and Stage from Northwestern University.
 She received her Bachelor of Arts degree in Film and Video Production from Columbia College Chicago having previously studied at Antioch College in Yellow Springs, OH.
 In May 2011 her play Suicide received a reading at Goodman Theatre.
 In addition, Philister’s play Lost was produced as part of Regina Taylor’s State(s) of America series.
-She is excited to be producing her first feature play, WRECKED, with FATE.
+She produced her first feature play, WRECKED, with FATE, and wrote and produced FATE’s 2019 mainstage play, A Ditch in Madagali.
 Besides writing and filmmaking, Philister is a thrill-seeker and enjoys traveling and exploring the outdoors.

-Born in Chicago, but raised in West Africa, Obi Uwakwe better known as Obisoulstar is the epitome of a Renaissance man.
+Born in Chicago, but raised in West Africa, Obi Uwakwe – better known as Obisoulstar – is the epitome of a Renaissance man.
 He has performed in prestigious venues nationally and internationally sharing the same stage with artist like Reggae Legend Beres Hammond, Grammy-nominated artist Kem, Teedra Moses, Eric Roberson, Bell Biv Devo, Sy Smith, Kindred the family soul, Ledisi, Tortured Soul, Rasaan Paterson and Miguel to mention a few.
 With five studio-released albums written and produced by Obisoulstar, his music embraces the sounds of Soul, Funk, Rock and Afro beat.
 He has been featured in several stage plays, indie films and reoccurring featured extra in the FOX hit TV show Empire and NBC’s Chicago PD.
-To top it off, Obi adds painting and photography to his tentacles of talents.

 Keane Soluade | Associate Ensemble Member